Cabergoline (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have liver disease, breathing or lung problems, heart disease, or high blood pressure.
+- Tell your doctor if you have liver disease, breathing or lung problems, heart disease, or high blood pressure.

-- The first few doses of cabergoline may make you lightheaded or dizzy especially when you get up from a lying or sitting position.
-Getting up slowly may help.
-Also, avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- The first few doses of cabergoline may make you lightheaded or dizzy, especially when you get up from a lying or sitting position.
+Get up slowly.
+Do not drive or use machines if you are not alert.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
-Blood and other tests for the heart may be needed to check for unwanted effects.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
+You may need a blood test or other tests to check for unwanted effects.

 Possible Side Effects While Using This Medicine: